Here’s What Trump Gets Wrong About The #MeToo Movement & Assault

 Trump perpetuating the narrative of the #MeToo movement as some kind of "witch hunt" or as doing more harm than good is not helping victims feel heard or helped.
 It's introducing another layer of doubt to a system that already doubts them.
 If we were to truly engage in "due process," we would hear out the many people coming forward and no longer conceal, support, and praise their attackers.

-If you have experienced sexual violence and are in need of crisis support, please call 0808 802 9999 or visit the Rape Crisis website.
+If you have experienced sexual violence and are in need of crisis support, please call the RAINN Sexual Assault Hotline at 1-800-656-HOPE (4673)

 Advertisement